Skip to main content

 Required Training for ALL Nebraska Foster Parents

-Safe Kids Nebraska Car Seat Training
+Safe Kids Car Seat Training

-Reasonable Prudent Parent Standards (RPPS)
+Reasonable Prudent Parent Standards (RPPS):

 Growing up in foster care/out-of-home placement has often meant not having access to typical life experiences for youth that are an essential part of childhood and adolescence.
 These activities and experiences can range from hanging out with friends to attending school dances and participating in sports and learning skills needed to transition to adulthood.
 The Preventing Sex Trafficking and Strengthening Families Act was passed by the United States Congress in Sept 2014 and is designed to promote the safety, permanency, well-being, and normalcy of youth in foster care.
 Several provisions of the Act are focused on ensuring that youth in foster care have access to these same childhood experiences as their “non-foster” peers.